perfectblue/ctf-writeups/RealWorldCTF-2018/P90_Rush_B/README.md

 So we decided to overwrite everything but the return-address with zeroes, this way we don't crash due to writing/reading from an invalid address!

-Even overflowing with the zeroes was not enough, and we still crashed :( ...
+It turns out that even overflowing with the zeroes was not enough, and we still crashed :( ...

 This time, we noticed that after the `Get()` function is overflowing, even if we overwrite data with zeroes, we will crash because this functionality is inside a loop that iterates through all the files in a ZIP folder.